hikogui/hikogui/docs/how_to/how_to_make_custom_widgets.md

 the `widget::hitbox_test()` function.
 This function is called by the operating system to determine the type of cursor and if the window can be dragged or resized at that position.

-ttauri at the same time uses this function to determine if this widget is directly underneath the mouse cursor; at the highest elevation.
+hikogui at the same time uses this function to determine if this widget is directly underneath the mouse cursor; at the highest elevation.
 It will then send mouse events directly to the widget, and continue to track drag and exit events when the mouse leaves the widget.